Download the PDF version of this document

 Your school must determine whether your child is qualified for special education under the Individuals with Disabilities Education Improvement Act (IDEA).
 Evaluation is the first step in determining if your child is eligible for special education services.
-This evaluation is usually called a multi-factored evaluation (MFE).
+This evaluation is usually called an initial evaluation.

 - Ask your school to evaluate your child